PadmarajBhat/js/AngularJS_SelfStudy.md

     * later use this in ngStyle as indicated above
     * useful when <div> is empty and dynamically gets the value
 * how to publish Angular project on github pages: https://dzone.com/articles/how-to-deploy-an-angular-application-to-github

+* **RxJS** : Awesome table for pull vs push fundamentals
+    * push is when data originator decides the data has to be sent to consumer
+    * pull is when data originator already has the data and active consumer consumes data.